abelviageiro/distribution/Readme.md

 There is an Eclipse IDE plugin, that can run Prolog programs interpreted (consulted) or compiled, but also supports debugging.
 The source code can be found in the separate IDE repository: https://github.com/AmziLS/ide

-A direct binary download is available here as *amzi_eclipse_plugin_\<Version>.zip*, or follow the installation instructions below to get the latest plugin version, without having to explicitly download anything.
+A direct binary download is available here as *amzi_eclipse_plugin_\<Version>.zip*.
+Alternativley, follow the installation instructions below to get the latest plugin version, without having to explicitly download anything.

 ### Installation
 To install the Eclipse plugin, make sure you have a recent version of Eclipse.
 In Eclipse select the menu ```Help|Install New Software...```.
 In the edit box labeled "Work with:" enter the following URL and press "Add...":